Ripped-Kanga/RingCentral-Scripts/README.md

 - [ ] Optional: After running audit, ability to find all call queues one member is apart of, only print to console???

 ## UserAudit.py
 - [x] Build initial version, test and debug.
+- [x] Write audit data to csv
 - [ ] Should pull the following:
 	### User Information
 	- [x] First & Last Name